grandao0/work-work-docker/README.md

 This is a Docker study repository.

+docker run -> Run a command in a new container

+docker run -d -> Run container in background and print container ID

+docker run -P -> Publish all exposed ports to random ports

+docker run -v -> Bind mount a volume

-docker images -> list images
+docker images -> List images

-docker rmi <image_name> -> removes <image_name> image
+docker rmi <image_name> -> Removes <image_name> image

-docker ps -> list containers (defaults shows just running)
+docker ps -> List containers (defaults shows just running)

-docker ps -a -> list all containers
+docker ps -a -> List all containers

-docker ps -l -> show last created
+docker ps -l -> Show last created

-docker ps -ls -> display total file sizes
+docker ps -ls -> Display total file sizes

-docker rm <id> -> removes the <id> container
+docker rm <id> -> Removes the <id> container

-docker build -> builds an image from a Dockerfile
+docker build -> Builds an image from a Dockerfile

 docker build -t <image_name> -> Name and optionally a tag in the 'name:tag' format

 docker port <container> -> List port mappings or a specific mapping for the container

 docker-machine ip [arg...] -> Get the IP address of a machine

+docker stop <container> -> Stop one or more running containers